A House, Built for Service and Witness

 Second World War in Northwest Sutherland

-Roads, Access, and a New Chapter
+Roads, Access, and a Hotel

 For much of the nineteenth and early twentieth centuries, access to this part of north-west Sutherland depended on a combination of narrow single-track roads and the ferry crossing at Kylesku.
 These routes were adequate for local movement, but they limited wider travel and made the area feel distant, even within the Highlands.